NWChemEx/PluginPlay/docs/source/about/overview.rst

 * construct non-conventional workflows (*e.g.*, use a non-conventional quantity as an input for another algorithm)

 Moreover all of this can be done dynamically as part of the user's input.
 At the same time PluginPlay also strives to allow developers to easily extend the software.
 In particular this includes:

-* introduceinga new algorithm,
+* introducing a new algorithm,
 * propagating the new algorithm throughout the code,
 * leveraging external libraries and algorithms,
 * porting algorithms to new platforms